ihmeuw/vivarium_cluster_tools/docs/source/distributed_runner.rst

    :maxdepth: 2
    :caption: Contents:

-How to use distributed runner?
+Running simulations in parallel
 ===============================

-Once you successfuly make your simulation specification and branch file, now it is actual time to use the distributed runner.
+Once you successfully create a simulation specification and branch file it is time to use the distributed runner.
-You may remember how we run a single simulation with the model specification file.
-It was,
+Recall, we ran a single simulation with the model specification file in this way

 .. code-block:: console

     simulate run /path/to/your/model/specification

-Very similar to this, we have a command ``psimulate`` with meaning of simulate parallelly.
-You can run your distributted runner by
+Very similar to this, ``vivarium-cluster-tools`` includes a command for simulating in parallel that relies on the distributed runner

 .. code-block:: console

     psimulate run /path/to/your/model/specification  /path/to/your/branch

-By default, output will be saved in ``/share/scratch/users/{your_user_id}/vivarium_results``.
-If you want to save the results somewhere else, you can specify your output directory where the final result to be saved as an optional argument.
+By default, output will be saved in ``/share/scratch/users/{$USER}/vivarium_results``.
+If you want to save the results somewhere else you can specify your output directory as an optional argument

 .. code-block:: console

     psimulate run /path/to/your/model/specification /path/to/your/branch -o /path/to/output

-Another optional argument that you can choose is project.
-By default, it uses ``proj_cost_effect``.
-If you are working on the csu project, you may specify as
+Another optional argument is the cluster project under which to run the simulations.
+By default, the cluster project used is ``proj_cost_effect``.
+To use a different project, specify it with the ``-P`` flag

 .. code-block:: console

-    psimulate run /path/to/your/model/specification /path/to/your/branch -p proj_csu
+    psimulate run /path/to/your/model/specification /path/to/your/branch -P proj_csu

-Currently, ``proj_cost_effect`` and ``proj_csu`` are the only options that you can select.
+Currently, the projects that simulation science has access to are ``proj_cost_effect``, ``proj_cost_effect_diarrhea``, ``proj_cost_effect_dcpn``, ``proj_cost_effect_conic``, and ``proj_csu``.
+Only these projects may be used.

-If your ``psimulate run`` has any failed jobs from the previous runs, you can restart failed jobs by specifying which output directory includes the partially completed jobs by,
+If your ``psimulate run`` has failed to complete you can restart the failed jobs by specifying which output directory includes the partially completed jobs using ``restart``

 .. code-block:: console

     psimulate restart /path/to/the/previous/results/

-For the ``psimulate restart``, you can also choose a project with optional flag `-p` as same as ``psimulate run``.
+For ``psimulate restart`` you can also choose a project with optional flag ``-P``.